-Wearing shoes is one such thing that seems so natural and second nature, but yet is very alien to our biology.
-Some could argue that the mere fact of wearing shoes in contrast of being barefoot can’t have a big impact on our health.
-When you start to study the complex biomechanics of the foot though, you understand that it’s a very complex and versatile organ that would benefit from setting it free.
+Wearing shoes is one such thing that seems so natural and second nature, but is very alien to our biology.
+Some could argue that the mere fact of wearing shoes in contrast to being barefoot can’t have a big impact on our health.
+When you start to study the complex biomechanics of the foot though, you understand that it’s a very complex and versatile organ that would benefit from being set free.

 You see, if we needed shoes to walk or run properly, we would have them already laced-on at birth.

 You might think that this Paleo diet and Paleo lifestyle point of view pushes things too far and that shoes are no more than a nice comfort tool like pillows and blankets are.
 You would be wrong to think that.

 The foot is a very complex and sophisticated sensate organ and consistently putting it in this sort of cast (a shoe) can only disrupt and weaken its normal mechanic.
 Pain in the feet or calves are very frequent and lower back, hip or leg problems often have a direct relation with the feet.

 If you think that the soles of our feet are too sensitive and soft and that being barefoot would hurt from all the small objects on the ground, think about all the native cultures that still live barefoot and walk and run on harsh terrains without a problem.
 The reason why the sole of the foot is so sensitive is to allow us to accurately feel the ground and our surroundings.

 Going barefoot is very liberating and instantly puts you in contact with the earth.
 You’ll feel a deeper connection with it.
 Just try to remember when you were a child playing outside barefoot and the enjoyment you got from it.

 First of all, if you wear shoes with heels of any kind, you put your feet in an unusual angle and this puts a strain on your ankles, hamstrings and hips.
 This often translates to stiff and tight muscles as well as lower back pain.